Suicides at the Golden Gate Bridge: Background

 Official count of the jumpers ended in 1995, with a total of 997 jumpers.

 The deck of the bridge is about 245 ft above the water.
 After a fall of four seconds, jumpers hit the water at around 75 mph (120 km/h).
 Most of the jumpers die due to impact trauma.
 About 5% of the jumpers survive the initial impact but generally drown or die of hypothermia in the cold water.
 Most suicidal jumps from the bridge have occurred on the side facing the bay (the side facing the Pacific is open only to bicyclists).

 An official suicide count was kept until the year 1995, sorted according to which of the bridge's 128 lamp posts the jumper was nearest when they jumped.
 The official count ended on June 5, 1995, on the 997th jump; jumper No. 1000, Eric Atkinson (25), jumped on July 3, 1995.
 Consequently, Marin County coroner Ken Holmes asked local media to stop reporting the total number of jumpers.
 By 2012 the unofficial count exceeded 1,600 (in which the body was recovered or someone saw the jump) and new suicides were occurring about once every two weeks, according to a San Francisco Chronicle analysis.
 The most suicides in one month were in August 2013, when 10 jumped.
 The total count for the year 2013 was 46, with an additional 118 attempts prevented, making it the year with the highest tally so far.
 The rate of incidence of attempts has risen to nearly one every other day.
-The youngest known death is five-year-old Marilyn DeMont; in 1945, she was told to jump by her father who followed her.

-For comparison, the Aokigahara Forest in Japan, has a record of 108 bodies, found within the forest in 2004, with an average of 30 a year.
+For comparison, the Aokigahara Forest in Japan has a record of 108 bodies, found within the forest in 2004, with an average of 30 a year.
 There were 34 bridge-jump suicides in 2006 whose bodies were recovered, in addition to four jumps that were witnessed but whose bodies were never recovered, and several bodies recovered suspected to be from bridge jumps.
 The California Highway Patrol removed 70 apparently suicidal people from the bridge that year.

 There is no accurate figure on the number of suicides or completed jumps since 1937, because many were not witnessed.
 People have been known to travel to San Francisco specifically to jump off the bridge, and may take a bus or taxicab to the site; policemen sometimes find abandoned rental cars in the parking lot.
 Currents beneath the bridge are strong and some jumpers have more than likely been washed out to sea without being seen.